South Florida vs. Temple NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- South Florida's games this season have gone over 55 points five of six times.
+- South Florida and its opponents have gone over the current 55-point total in five of six games this season.

-- In 60% of Temple's games this season (3/5), the teams combined to score more than Saturday's over/under of 55.
+- Temple's games have gone over 55 points in three of five chances this season.

-- The combined points per game average of the two teams, 45.5, is 9.5 points fewer than Saturday's over/under.
+- The two teams combine to average 45.5 points per game, 9.5 less than the total in this contest.

-- This contest's over/under is 14.1 points lower than the 69.1 these two squads combine to give up per game in 2021.
+- This contest's over/under is 14.1 points fewer than the 69.1 these two squads combine to give up per game in 2021.

-- The average total in Bulls games this season is 57.7, 2.7 points above Saturday's total of 55.
+- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 2.7 more than Saturday's total.

 - The 54.8 PPG average total in Owls games this season is 0.2 points fewer than this game's over/under.